Andrew Davies (cricketer, born 1962)

 Andrew George Davies (born 15 May 1962) is a former English cricketer.
 Davies was a right-handed batsman who fielded as a wicket-keeper.

-He was born at Altrincham, Cheshire.
+Davies was born at Altrincham, Cheshire into a cricketing family.
+His uncles, Roy and Haydn Davies both played first-class cricket for Glamorgan.
+His son Jack currently plays for Middlesex.

-Davies made his first-class debut for Cambridge University against Essex in 1982.
+He made his first-class debut for Cambridge University against Essex in 1982.
 Davies played 21 further first-class matches for the university, the last of which came against Essex in 1989.
 In his 22 first-class matches, he scored 494 runs at a batting average of 19.00, with a high score of 69.
 This came against Surrey in 1984.
 Behind the stumps, he took 28 catches and made 4 stumpings.

 He made his List A debut for Combined Universities in the 1983 Benson & Hedges Cup against Surrey.
 He played a further 8 List A matches for Combined Universities, the last coming against Essex in the 1985 Benson & Hedges Cup.
 In his 9 List A matches, he scored 68 runs at an average of 13.60, with a high score of 20.
 Behind the stumps, he took 12 catches and made 2 stumpings.

 Davies played a single Minor Counties Championship match for Buckinghamshire against Wales Minor Counties.
-His uncle's, Roy Davies and Haydn Davies, both played first-class cricket for Glamorgan.